Last updated on October 25th, 2020 at 03:27 pm

-I’m lucky.
-I live on the Middle River in Fort Lauderdale and I see manatees in my backyard with some regularity in winter.
+I live on the Middle River in Fort Lauderdale and I see manatees from my backyard with some regularity in winter.
+But the water is not clear, so what I see is a snout, a back, a flipper, or maybe just the tell-tale circle pattern in the water that manatees make as they swim near the surface.

 You can see manatees in Florida waters any time of year, but manatees are more commonly spotted from November to March, when they gather in places with warmer water.
 The suggestions here are for winter viewing of manatees.